outworking them all since 1889

 By 1910, Carhartt had grown to include mills in South Carolina and Georgia, as well as sewing facilities in Atlanta, Detroit, Dallas, and San Francisco.
-The company expanded internationally to Walkerville (Ontario), Toronto, Vancouver, and Liverpool.
+We expanded internationally to Walkerville (Ontario), Toronto, Vancouver, and Liverpool.
 A Paris facility and a New York office and warehouse later followed.

 In times of international conflict, Carhartt committed to “backing the attack.”
-The company offered seven Carhartt facilities to the government for the purpose of creating uniforms for the U.S. military in World War I. During World War II, the company produced coveralls for soldiers and support personnel, jungle suits for Marines in the Pacific, and workwear for women entering the factories on the home front.
+We offered seven Carhartt facilities to the government for the purpose of creating uniforms for the U.S. military in World War I. During World War II, Carhartt produced coveralls for soldiers and support personnel, jungle suits for Marines in the Pacific, and workwear for women entering the factories on the home front.

 In addition to bib overalls, many garments in today’s product line have historic roots.
-The Carhartt Archive holds ads for the legendary Carhartt Chore Coat (known historically as the “Engineer Sack Coat” or simply the “Coat”) dating back to 1917.
+The Carhartt Archive holds ads for the legendary Carhartt Chore Coat dating back to 1917.
 The coat remains largely unchanged to this day.

 In 1929, the stock market collapse was as brutal to Carhartt as it was to the rest of the country.
-The company came close to shutting its doors for good.
-Keeping the business alive is a testament to the tenacity, passion, and ingenuity displayed by Hamilton and his sons during that time.
+We came close to shutting our doors for good.
+Keeping the business alive was a testament to the tenacity, passion, and ingenuity displayed by Hamilton and his sons during that time.
 Despite the challenges posed by the Great Depression, Carhartt continued its wholehearted support for worker’s rights.

-The Carhartt brand became popular with consumers outside blue-collar trades during the 1970s and 1980s.
+The Carhartt brand became popular with consumers outside blue-collar trades during the 1980s and 1990s.
 More people began to learn about the brand as big names in the hip-hop music industry started to wear Carhartt.
-Interest expanded across the pond in Europe, leading to the creation of the Carhartt Work In Progress label in 1989, which is targeted toward consumers in Europe and Asia who value refined details and design that remains true to Carhartt’s brand DNA.
+Interest expanded across the pond in Europe, leading to the creation of the Carhartt Work In Progress label in 1989, which targets consumers in Europe and Asia who value refined details and design that remains true to Carhartt’s brand DNA.

-In 1996, Mark Valade, Hamilton’s great-grandson, became the president of Carhartt.
-Under Mark’s leadership, Carhartt has established operations in Europe and a global eCommerce business.
-He launched dozens of Carhartt-owned retail stores, a full women’s line of products, and the extremely successful line of flame resistant garments.
-Ever the visionary, he introduced new technologies such as Quick Duck®, Storm Defender®, Rain Defender®, Carhartt Force®, and Carhartt Force Extremes®.
+In 1998, Mark Valade, Hamilton’s great-grandson, became the president of Carhartt.
+Under Mark’s leadership, we established operations in Europe and a global E-commerce business.
+We launched dozens of Carhartt-owned retail stores, a full women’s line of products, and an extremely successful line of flame-resistant garments.
+We introduced new technologies as well, such as Quick Duck®, Storm Defender®, Rain Defender®, Carhartt Force®, and Carhartt Force Extremes®.

 With entrepreneurial vision and determination, Hamilton and the next three generations of the Carhartt family established a brand that has stood the test of time.

-Carhartt also owns and operates manufacturing and finishing facilities in Mexico, and its European headquarters is located in Amsterdam.
-In all, Carhartt employs more than 5,000 hardworking associates worldwide.
+Carhartt also owns and operates manufacturing and finishing facilities in Mexico, and our European headquarters is located in Amsterdam.
+In all, we employ more than 5,300 hardworking associates worldwide.